 The Neenah Police Department Crime Prevention Program is focused on working with the community to develop partnerships designed to ultimately reduce crime.
-Our Community Liaison Officer acts as a liaison to community groups and as the manager of our crime prevention programming.
+Our Community Policing Coordinator acts as a liaison to community groups and as the manager of our crime prevention programming.
 We partner with groups like the Neenah Joint School District, TRICOM, and the YMCA in order to address community concerns and provide education and resources to the community.

 As part of our ongoing commitment to working with the community, all our officers are involved in our different crime prevention activities.
 Crime Prevention Programming includes:

 Tips for Home Protection

 Tips for Business

 Neighborhood Watch is a crime prevention program that enlists the active participation of residents in cooperation with law enforcement to reduce crime, solve problems, and improve the quality of life in your area.
 In it you will get to know and work with your neighbors, and learn how to:

 - Recognize and report crimes and suspicious activities

 - Protect yourself, your family, and your property,

 - Protect your neighbor’s family and property, and

 - Identify crime and disorder problems in your area and work with NPD personnel to solve them.